Gnomesenpai/NSRLfile-maker/README.md

 This is not a fast process and needs a minimum free disk space of 250GB.
 The unextracted DB is over 150GB alone.

-for speed context, a Ubuntu VM on a single IntelXeon Silver 4310 (4 vcore) took 59minutes WSL on a dual Intel Xeon Silver 4010 (32 thread) took over 24h, this is a known issue with the way WSL handles the storage layer between the subsystem.
+for speed context, a Ubuntu VM on a single Intel Xeon Silver 4310 (4 vcore) took 59minutes WSL on a dual Intel Xeon Silver 4010 (32 thread) took over 24h, this is a known issue with the way WSL handles the storage layer between the subsystem.

 NEW: